About Jody Bunting - Online Holistic Lifestyle Coach

 AUTOBIOGRAPHY COMING SOON...

 From the start of 2022 I started to publish weekly "Sunday Stories" on my Facebook page fb.me/1Jody.
-These stories will be the chapters in my coming autobiography book, you can catch up on the posts now via the following links... (and please feel free to leave me your feedback on the posts to help me edit the chapters in my book!)
+These stories will be the chapters in my coming autobiography book 'Slim Brother.'
+You can catch up on the posts now via the following links... (and please feel free to leave me your feedback on the posts to help me edit the chapters!)

 (chronological order, not as they were posted on Facebook)